Introduction to community dance practice

 Are there any other costs?
 Is there anything I need to bring?

 Students are required to have a journal to document their learning journey through the course.
-Comfortable attire for there will be some movement based activity.
+Comfortable clothing for movement based activities.

 When I've finished, what course can I do next?